 “You may want to add just a hint to your autumn outfit, or go yellow all over like a trendy Big Bird – it’s going to be the color of autumn 2019,” states Yvonne Charteris, a fashion designer, and coursework writer, and the author of reviews site.

-Another fashion which has been around a couple of times before, capes are back, but this time we are talking about cozy autumn ones that you can wrap around you on those chilly autumn evenings.
+Another fashion that has been around a couple of times before, capes are back, but this time we are talking about cozy autumn ones that you can wrap around you on those chilly autumn evenings.